Small Business Credit Cards vs Purchasing Cards

 Cardholder Fee | $0 | Varies |

 While the APR may seem high for business credit cards, many of them offer an introductory 0% APR for anywhere from six to 18 months.
-For options, see our leading business credit cards with 0% APR.
-Despite the costs, small business credit cards are a suitable option for those who need short-term financing and to carry a balance from time to time.
+This is why, despite the costs, small business credit cards are a suitable option for those who need short-term financing and to carry a balance from time to time.

 Small Business Credit Cards vs Purchasing Cards: Repayment Terms